November 30th 2005 -

 August 23rd -

-the weekend, just in the nick of time.
+weekend, just in the nick of time.
 It had been 95 degrees all week before we arrived.
-I think the week of the races in Brainerd is the only vacation these
+I think the week of the races in Brainerd is the only vacation these people

-people get all year long.
+get all year long.
 There were at least 2000 people camping, and their parties and music went all night long.
 There were police everywhere.
-The
+The camping area

-camping area for the fans is nicknamed "The Zoo" and that is exactly what it is.
-There were a couple guys there that had a huge sheet of wood with three
+for the fans is nicknamed "The Zoo" and that is exactly what it is.
+There were a couple guys there that had a huge sheet of wood with three sets of holes

-sets of holes across the top.
+across the top.
 They called it the "Boob-E-Meter" and each set of holes got larger as it went across the board.
-The first one had "Oh" printed
+The first one had "Oh" printed underneath it,

-underneath it, the second was "Oh My" and the third one said "Oh My God!"
+the second was "Oh My" and the third one said "Oh My God!"
 Apparently they had many woman asking if they could be measured.
-There
+There were so many

-thought we were either going to melt away, or die.
+we were either going to melt away, or die.
 I can't believe it can get that hot anywhere.
 We sell a product in the store called Neck Coolers.
-They are a
+They are a silicon

-silicon filled scarf that when put in ice gets nice and cold, and stays cool for hours.
-It goes around your neck, and is supposed to keep you about 10 degrees
+filled scarf that when put in ice gets nice and cold, and stays cool for hours.
+It goes around your neck, and is supposed to keep you about 10 degrees cooler

-cooler than the outside temperature.
+than the outside temperature.
 We usually sell about 200- 300 at each event.
 This event we sold over 1600 of them.
-Why anyone would purposely
+Why anyone would purposely come to the

 The home office of our company is in Indianapolis, Indiana so that is our current home.
 We are actually camped out back of the Main Gate facility for a few

-having a party at his home here in Indy for all of the employees.
-There are 16 or so couples that we work with at each event, and have gotten to know them
+a party at his home here in Indy for all of the employees.
+There are 16 or so couples that we work with at each event, and have gotten to know them fairly well,

 On Saturday we drove out to Mount Comfort Airport and watched the Indianapolis Air Show.
 They had all sorts of Military planes and helicopters.
 We were